-The possibility of using simple structured greenhouses will be explored at Mto wa pwani
+The possibility of using simple structured greenhouses will be explored at Mto wa pwani.
+Beneficiaries will include both male and female farmers, priority being accorded to female farmer groups who are engaged in vegetable production.

 - 3.2.1 Training on horticulture production for selected crops - 3.2.2 Support provision of extension services to farmers - 3.2.3 Support business development activities